Skip to content

 Step 5: Move your current local Terraform state to the S3 backend

-You now have a place to store Terraform state for all your future stacks.
-However, the stack you're currently working on is already using a local state file (terraform.tfstate).
+You now have remote storage for all future stacks.
+However, this stack still uses a local state file (terraform.tfstate).

-The next step is to transfer this local state file to the S3 bucket you just set up.
-This is done by reconfiguring Terraform to use the S3 bucket as the backend.
+Transfer the local state to the S3 bucket by reconfiguring Terraform to use S3 as the backend.

 StackName: "remote-state"